tide-foundation/Tide-h4x2-2/README.md

 ## Components
 1. **H4x2-Node** - Minimal version of the Tide ORK, specific to this challenge.
 While Tide will host 5 nodes, anyone will have an option to host their own nodes as well.
 1. **H4x2-Simulator** - Simulates the Blockchain element.
 1. **H4x2-Vendor** - A landing page for the challenge.
-This also represents a Vendor that will integrate Tide.
+This also represents a platform vendor that will integrate Tide.
 1. **H4x2-TinySDK** - Minimal SDK for front-end website integration.
 1. **Diagrams** -  Diagrams for this challenge.
     1. [**H4x2_CompDiagram**](https://raw.githubusercontent.com/tide-foundation/Tide-h4x2-2/main/diagrams/svg/H4x2_CompDiagram.svg) - Component Diagram.